Coastal Restoration Fund: Projects in British Columbia

 Recipient: Cowichan Tribes

-Restoration work will improve key habitats that have the potential to support chinook productivity thus extending benefit to southern resident killer whales, First Nations' fisheries, the Georgia Strait ecosystem and the Cowichan/Koksilah coastal watersheds.
+These improvements support chinook productivity, extending these benefits to southern resident killer whales, First Nations' fisheries, the Georgia Strait ecosystem, and the Cowichan/Koksilah coastal watersheds.

 Partners: